 - 7.4.
 The objective of the Business Plan is to optimise HRA resources to ensure quality, suitable accommodation for residents, stock growth and to transfer surpluses to the various reserves for future investment in pursuance of its business.
 It is not limited to management of the housing stock, but also wider issues such as community development and improving the environment. - 7.5.
-The Business Plan not only concentrates on the financial related strategy and objectives, but also the service priorities of the Council's

-Landlord function to its tenants and leaseholders.
-The longer-term perspective is crucial to ensure that the service and its primary assets, the housing stock, are fit for purpose for the whole period of the plan and beyond.

-- 7.6.
-The Plan is based on stock condition data and the regulatory framework in which the council operates as a social landlord.
-It also considers the Governments white paper "The Charter for Social Housing Residents" which sets out key areas of service and involvement that every social housing tenant should expect. - 7.7.
+The Business Plan not only concentrates on the financial related strategy and objectives, but also the service priorities of the Council's Landlord function to its tenants and leaseholders.
+The longer-term perspective is crucial to ensure that the service and its primary assets, the housing stock, are fit for purpose for the whole period of the plan and beyond. - 7.6.
+The Plan is based on stock condition data and the regulatory framework in which the Council operates as a social landlord.
+It also considers the Government's white paper "The Charter for Social Housing Residents" which sets out key areas of service and involvement that every social housing tenant should expect. - 7.7.
 The proposed changes will strengthen existing services and will support the Council in improving the safety and quality of our homes, improve local communities and to create increased opportunities for residents to become involved.
-It also looks to enhance the communal areas, open and green spaces within the estate. - 7.8.
-The Council has declared a Climate Emergency and it is essential that we continue to develop and improve our housing and services to meet the targets that the Council has set, and this budget builds on existing work by increasing investment to increase energy efficiency whilst also looking to reduce carbon emissions.
+It also looks to enhance the communal areas, open and green spaces within the estate.